barneycarroll/deepmap/README.md

 * `get`
 * `set`

-**All other Map methods & properties, including iterators, are not catered for at present.**
+**All other Map methods & properties, including well-known symbols and coercion values, are not catered for at present.**

 Signature for all methods is the same as for Map, except that those accepting arguments accept a variable number of keys.
 Thus where Map method signatures would be: